-The following Covid-19 Business Disruption Resources are posted below: Federal Emergency Loan Programs, USDA Direct Payment Programs, VT Unemployment, VT Grants and Business Assistance.
+The following Covid-19 Business Disruption Resources are posted below: State of Vermont Emergency Assistance, Federal Emergency Loan Programs, USDA Direct Payment Programs, VT Unemployment, VT Grants and Business Assistance.

 Federal Emergency Loan Programs

 SBA Paycheck Protection Program (PPP) webpage: Contact your local bank or lender for information on how to submit an application.
 Farms, Forest and Maple businesses are eligible for PPP.
 PPP is a forgivable loan if funds are spend according to the program criteria.

 Economic Injury Disaster Loans (EIDL) webpage: [“Farms” will be eligible for the EIDL program in the second relief package.
 We expect the SBA online application eligibility section to reflect that chance once the program re-opens].
 A borrower applying for EIDL can request an advance on the loan of up to $10,000 from the Small Business Administration (SBA).
 Applications are made online with the SBA directly.
 EIDL “advance” amounts are based on $1,000 per employee, thus a business with 10 or more employees can apply for the $10k max.
 The actual EIDL Loan can be for up to $2M and has an interest rate of 3.75%